+We value the partnership with MDOT that provides for ongoing capital and operating support of transit services in Frederick County.
 Sustained financial support from MDOT is critical to providing accessible and reliable transit service in the County.
-As the County continues to grow, more and more of our residents are falling into the Asset Limited,

-Income Constrained, Employed (ALICE) categorization and the proposed cuts for local transit will be catastrophic to ALICE households, people with disabilities, rural residents, and older adults who rely on essential transportation.
-For an administration seeking to further climate and equity goals, it is crucial that local transit funding remain fully funded.
+As the County continues to grow, more and more of our residents are falling into the Asset Limited, Income Constrained, Employed (ALICE) categorization and the proposed cuts for local transit will be catastrophic to ALICE households, people with disabilities, rural residents, and older adults who rely on essential public transportation.
+Additionally, as the administration seeks to further climate and equity goals, it is crucial that local transit systems remain fully funded.
 Priorities for local transit include: